amidaware/trmm-docs/docs/code_signing.md

 To get access to code signed agents, you must be a [Github Sponsor](https://github.com/sponsors/wh1te909) with a minimum **monthly** donation of $50.00.

 One token is valid for 1 self hosted instance.
 If you have more than 1 instance you will need another token which you can get by increasing your sponsorship by $50 for each token.
-If you signup for the $50 and then downgrade, your auth token _**will be**_ invalidated and stop working.
+If you sign up for the $50 and then downgrade, your auth token _**will be**_ invalidated and stop working.

 Once you have become a sponsor, please email **support@amidaware.com** with your Github username, the API subdomain you will be using for your instance (e.g. `api.example.com`), and Discord username if you're on our [Discord](https://discord.gg/upGTkWp).